Code-Institute-Submissions/the-monkees-7/README.md

 Extensive testing was completed throughout the development of each page.
 While working on each page it was initially designed for mobile layout first.
 Once this was completed, a media query for other layouts was then added and any modification for the device type needed was included.

+Testing was carried out using the Chrome browser initially, and changing between the various screen size options.
+A Samsung Galaxy S7 also used to check the mobile layout on each design update.
+Following from this some additional testing was completed in both Firefox and Internet Explorer browsers.

 Specific testing was carried out in the following areas: